trumanTran/mosaic-assignment/README.md

 ## Notes

-Before running, please replace <INSERT KEY HERE> in param.js with your API Key from newsapi.org
+Before running, please replace //`<INSERT KEY HERE>` in param.js with your API Key from newsapi.org